What is the Difference Between Recourse Factoring and Non-Recourse Factoring?

 The decision to factor your invoices could be one that provides many years of growth and profits for your company.

-Like any big finance decision, you are likely to have some questions and concerns about the process and its implications, both short and long-term.
-With invoice factoring, one of those concerns could be what your customers, business associates and/or advisers will think of you factoring your accounts receivable.
+Like any big financial decision, you are likely to have some questions about the process.
+With invoice factoring, one of those concerns could be what your customers will think of you factoring your accounts receivable.

 First, rest assured that accounts receivable financing is an incredibly common form of business finance used by small, medium and large businesses throughout the world.
 Even if you are new to the idea, odds are your bigger customers are quite familiar with the process, and even expect it.